miki-saarna/hello/backend/README.md

 - Using Express for middleware request and response handling
 - Implementing PostgreSQL servers
 - Using Knex.js to configure migrations
-- Backend error tracing with morgan package (commented out in place of pinoHttp)
-- Backend error tracing with pinoHttp package
-- Frontend built on React with React router

 ## How To Use

 #### Installation:

 1. Fork and clone this repository
-2. `cd` into the newly created directory
-3. Run `npm install` to install project dependencies
+2. Run `npm install` to install project dependencies
-4. Run `npm start` to start your server
+3. Run `npm start` to start your server

-Running `npm start` will run both the backend and the client.

-## Application Features (backend)
+## Application Features

 ### Homepage